Get These Blog Posts in Your Email Every Week—No Spam Ever

 That’s just my opinion.
 You’re free to agree or disagree.
 If you’ve gotten sober in what others call “watered down” AA, you should be proud of yourself.
 That’s awesome.

-If you’ve gotten sober in one of these cult-like, fanatical groups, you should also be proud of yourself.
+If you’ve gotten sober in one of these 12-step group cults, you should also be proud of yourself.
 That’s awesome.

 Getting sober and staying that way is always awesome, no matter how it happens, but I believe we should always be able to think critically about the 12 Steps, that we should be free to criticize them and point out problems, that we should work to improve them if we can.